 That is why one of the best measures against slugs is the resettlement and protection of insects.

-More information here: How to promote biodiversity in your garden.
+Click on the link for more information about how to promote biodiversity in your garden.

-But the project is financed via affiliate links to Amazon and eBay.
+But the project is financed via affiliate links.

-This site must somehow finance itself, and this is a simple way to do so.
+This site must somehow finance itself, and this is a simple way of doing so.

-I sincerely apologize to everyone who does not like that.
+I sincerely apologize to anyone who does not like that.